Hashcash: Recipient's side

 If the hash string passes all of these tests, it is considered a valid hash string.
 All of these tests take far less time and disk space than receiving the body content of the e-mail.

 Required effort

-The time needed to compute such a hash collision is exponential with the number of zero bits.
+The time needed to compute such a hash partial preimage is exponential with the number of zero bits.
 So additional zero bits can be added (doubling the amount of time needed to compute a hash with each additional zero bit) until it is too expensive for spammers to generate valid header lines.

 Confirming that the header is valid is much faster and always takes the same amount of time, no matter how many zero bits are required for a valid header, since this requires only a single hashing operation.